aws-samples/dify-self-hosted-on-aws/README.md

 5. Deploy the CDK project following the [Deploy](#deploy) section.
 6. After the deployment, please configure Bedrock in Dify with the same AWS region as your VPC (see [setup section](#setup-dify-to-use-bedrock))
     * This is **only required** if Bedrock API in other regions are not accessible from your vpc subnets.

+> [!WARNING]
+> From Dify v1, you often need access to the PyPI server to install Dify plugins, which happens every time the plugin-daemon container starts.
+You can use solutions like [pypi-mirror](https://pypi.org/project/python-pypi-mirror/) to avoid the limitation.
+See [issue#69](https://github.com/aws-samples/dify-self-hosted-on-aws/issues/69) for more details.

 ### Additional Environment Variables